Brucellosis

 • Wave fever, Bruce septicaemia

-• Brucella suis (pig brucellosis suis): the main host is the pig
+• Brucella suis (porcine brucellosis = brucellosis suis): main host is the pig

-Notifiable infection with Brucella, small gram-negative rod bacteria.
+Notifiable infection with brucella, small gram-negative rod-shaped bacteria.

-• Veterinarians, animal keepers and workers in the meat industry are particularly affected
+• Specially veterinarians, animal caretakers and workers in the meat industry affected

-• B. abortus: occurs worldwide, especially in warm and tropical areas where cattle breeding is practised
+• B. abortus: Occurring worldwide, especially in temperate and tropical areas where cattle farming is practised

 • B. suis: North America